promise-watch/promise-watch/README.md

 const options: ExecuteOptions = {
   dir: __dirname,
   errorNotifiers: [
-    // the ConsoleNotifier logs errors to the console new ConsoleNotifier(),
+    // The ConsoleNotifier logs errors to the console
+    // see below for other notifiers
+    new ConsoleNotifier(),
   ],
 };